Rocky Marciano: Boxing style

 At close range, he would drive his head into his opponent's hips or shoulders immediately after a punch to stay safe or after weaving to unbalance his competitors.
 He also used his head to manipulate his opponent's movement.
 When in close, he would use his shorter frame to unleash a barrage of short, tight punches.

 With a relatively short reach of 68 inches and limited hand speed, Marciano was not known for relying on his jab.
 He used it sparingly, as it was not a key part of his strategy or a frequent setup for his powerful right hand.
 Instead, Marciano had other ways of landing his signature punches.
 One tactic he often used was timing his opponent's jab and responding with a right hook, aimed either at the body or the head.
 Upon developing his left hook, Marciano was able to use the punch to set up his right hand as well.

 His trademark approach was a relentless forward pressure crowding opponents, cutting off the ring, and forcing exchanges.
-Marciano possessed an unbreakable chin along exceptional stamina and work ethic kept his pace unrelenting, often breaking opponents physically and mentally.
+Marciano was renowned for his granite chin, relentless stamina, and tireless work ethic, maintaining a punishing pace that often broke opponents down both physically and mentally.
 Marciano was also known as an extremely resilient and determined boxer.

 Marciano's aggression was limited to the ring; once the fight was over, he was quick to show respect to his opponents being known as one of the nicest people in the sport of boxing.
 His style was built to entertain, characterized by relentless pressure, constant exchanges, and a refusal to back down as he kept pressing forward.